 Freshwater uses a payment structure that determines initial and final payments under a pooling system.
 The final payments are calculated by allocating receipts and costs by fish species.
-The profit distribution policy ensures that at the end of the fiscal year, an appropriate portion of net income from each species pool is allocated to long-term reinvestment in Freshwater.
+The profit distribution policy ensures that at the end of the fiscal year, an appropriate portion of net income from each species pool is allocated to long-term reinvestment in the Corporation.
 After the annual audit by the Office of the Auditor General of Canada, Freshwater determines final payments from the pooled receipts.
 Final payments are generated from any corporate cash surpluses when sales revenues exceed all direct and allocated costs for a species.
-In 2020, costs are higher than sales revenues.
-Total returns to fishers for the year is \$29.0 million, reflecting initial payments with no final payment.

-The table on page 13 provides species pool results for 2020 and an historical comparison.
+The table on page 14 provides species pool results for 2021 and an historical comparison.